BlogH-01

 Schedule No Device Times

 This can be especially helpful when you have young ones in the house.
 Mayo Clinic advises kids ages 2-12 to get less than an hour daily of screen time.
-Again, this can be challenging with remote learning being the new norm, but limiting excessive screen time outside of school can be helpful.
-Consider taking a full day off from all devices on a weekend day and spend the time together outdoors, for example.
+Consider taking a full day off from all devices on a weekend day and spending time together outdoors, for example.

 Charge Your Devices Elsewhere